Here's my personal Claude Code setup, refined over months of daily use across multiple projects. Last updated: April 2026.

 supabase.md, mandatory patterns

-createClient()(anon+RLS) for user pagescreateAdminClient()ONLY for admin/scripts- Server action pattern:
+createClient()(anon+RLS) for user pagescreateAdminClient()ONLY for admin and scripts- Server action pattern:

 "use server"→createClient()→getUser()→ Zod → query